pkmn/EPOke/spreads/README.md

   that EVs were maxed out and IVs were sub-maximal instead.
 This is mostly a display issue, other than the impact on Hidden Power as outlined above.
 - The algorithm pretends that the [655 Stat 'Glitch'](https://www.smogon.com/forums/threads/3672135)
   overflow scenario does not exist.
-This is only becomes relevant in non-standard formats.
+This is only relevant in non-standard formats.

 ### Browser